Neo-Zenith/text-message-sentiment-analyzer/README.md

 >
 > Finally we apply the best model we chose on the test dataset.
 >
-> Please refer to [Text-based Emotion Classifier](https://github.com/Neo-Zenith/Text-Message-Sentiment-Analyser/blob/main/Text-Message-Sentiment-Analyser.Ipynb) under `Machine Learning` for the details of our source code.
+> Please refer to [Text-Message Sentiment Analyser](https://github.com/Neo-Zenith/Text-Message-Sentiment-Analyser/blob/main/Text-Message-Sentiment-Analyser.Ipynb) under `Machine Learning` for the details of our source code.

 ## Acknowledgements
 Special thanks to our Teaching Assistant, Ms. Song Nan, for providing some valuable feedbacks and suggestions throughout the project.